Tuesday, March 31, 2015

 Birds flying above the marsh

-At the viewing area, I think we saw an eagle but, it could have been a hawk.
-The hawk or eagle frightened the smaller birds into the air, he was hunting for food.
+At the viewing area, we saw an eagle, but it could have been a hawk.
+The hawk or eagle frightened the smaller birds into the air; he was hunting for food.

-We watched the large bird fly what looked like, up into the clouds.
+We watched the large bird fly, which looked like it was up into the clouds.

-In the gift shop, I bought six very large postcards.
+In the gift shop, I bought six huge postcards.

 The boy picked out some rocks and Indian arrowheads.

-We stopped at the birding trail at Wheeler Dam, the boys and I walked along the edge of the Tennessee River we saw many different birds swimming, flying, and catching fish for their dinner.
+We stopped at the birding trail at Wheeler Dam.
+The boys and I walked along the edge of the Tennessee River, and we saw many different birds swimming, flying, and catching fish for their dinner.

 Looking for birds